uscensusbureau/us-census-bureau-data-api-mcp/README.md

 ## Development

 Run `docker compose --profile dev up` from the root of the project to build the containers.
+This starts the MCP Database containers that runs migrations and seeds a local `postgres` database to supplement information from the Census Bureau API.
+It also starts the MCP Server itself.

 By default, all logging functions are disabled in the `mcp-server` to prevent `json` validation errors when interacting with the MCP server through MCP clients.
 To enable logging for development purposes, set `DEBUG_LOGS=true` when interacting with the server directly using the examples below, e.g. `echo '{CALL_ARGUMENTS}' docker exec -e DEBUG_LOGS=true -i mcp-server node dist/index.js`.